Menu

 Here you can enjoy a mix of globally-inspired dishes, including traditional Thai specialties that feature fresh local ingredients.
 One important note, the hotel follows traditional Thai Buddhist values and abstains from alcohol — if that’s important to you, grab a drink before you head back to your room at a local restaurant.

-In addition to exploring Chiang Mai and stuffing yourself silly at Moreganic, you might also be interested in lounging by their relaxing pool, taking a yoga class, or learning more about the Thai Buddhist culture by making a monk offering in the morning.
+In addition to exploring Chiang Mai and stuffing yourself silly at Moreganic, you might also be interested in lounging by their relaxing pool, taking a yoga class, or learning more about the Thai Buddhist culture by making a Buddhist offering in the morning.

 Book Your Stay